lean-mind/aws-serverless-fullstack-template/README.md

 ## Test your service

+#### Note

 This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.

 The request body must be provided as `application/json`, as follows:

 ```json
 {